 Governments are charged with providing services required by the community, and there is a clear expectation by the Tasmanian public that more, not less, needs to be done to protect animals in this state.
+It is not realistic to expect a charitable organisation to be subsidising public services.

-The RSPCA is seeking an increase in the funding for the RSPCA Inspectorate from \$550,000 to \$720,000 per annum, and for the funding to be indexed annually to keep pace with the CPI.
+The RSPCA is seeking an increase in the funding for the RSPCA Inspectorate from \$550,000 to \$750,000 per annum, and for the funding to be indexed annually to keep pace with the CPI.

-- appoint another inspector to ensure two inspectors are available in each of the north, north-west and southern regions of the state; - ensure inspectors can operate two-handed in high-risk situations; - upgrade safety equipment and systems for inspectors in the field; - upgrade web-based reporting and case management systems; and - facilitate expanded co-operation between the RSPCA Inspectorate and other agencies.
+- appoint another inspector to ensure two inspectors are available in each of the north, north-west and southern regions of the state; - ensure inspectors can operate two-handed in high-risk situations; - upgrade safety equipment/systems and vehicles for inspectors in the field; - upgrade web-based reporting and case management systems; - increase proactive education and investigation activities; and - facilitate expanded co-operation between the RSPCA Inspectorate and other agencies.